FBaudron/frederic.baudron/content/publication/falconnier-2023/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: Modelling climate change impacts on maize yields under low nitrogen input conditions in sub-Saharan Africa
+title: The input reduction principle of agroecology is wrong when it comes to mineral fertilizer use in sub-Saharan Africa
 subtitle: ''
 summary: ''
 authors: